 Dr. Debby Carter –

-As a part of her career she has been able to work on a standards task force in the State of Minnesota, receive grant funding for parent involvement in her classrooms, and set up 16 preschool programs with district superintendents in southern IL.
+As a part of her career she has been able to work on a standards task force in the State of Minnesota, receive grant funding for parent involvement in her classrooms, and establish 16 preschool programs working with district superintendents in southern IL.
 Debby’s passions include ministry and not surprisingly, she has held volunteer roles in children’s ministry at various churches where she has served.
 She has worked at Head Start, served on their policy council, a special education school district, an Even Start Grant funded project, a Christian childcare center, a hospital neo-natal center, a Healthy Initiative project, a private preschool in Bloomington, IL, and two parent-play groups. in Urbana, IL.
-As a college professor and department chair for EC at Lincoln Christian University for five years, her love for teaching adults took her to three other schools and culminated in a pilot course for Denver Seminary on Children’s Spirituality and adjunct teaching for Colorado Christian University.
+As a college professor and department chair for EC at Lincoln Christian University for five years, her love for teaching adults took her to three other schools and culminated in a pilot course for Denver Seminary on Children’s Spirituality and teaching as an adjunct professor for Colorado Christian University.
 She served with the Rocky Mountain Region’s Association of Christian Schools (ACSI) for seven years prior to accepting a Central Field Director position with ACSI headquartered in Colorado Springs, CO.
 Debby’s most favorite roles, however, are wife and mother of two, and grandmother to three beautiful grandchildren where she practices her child development theories!